-Upon consultation with local, state, and federal agencies, it has been determined that the 2024 Annual Plan and Five-Year Capital Fund Plan (2024-2028) Project activities will not have an adverse impact on the surrounding environment.
+Upon consultation with local, state, and federal agencies, it has been determined that the 2025 Annual Plan and Five-Year Capital Fund Plan (2025-2029) Project activities will not have an adverse impact on the surrounding environment.

-The Environmental Review has been leveled as Categorically excluded subject to per 24 CFR 58.35(a)(3)(ii)(A) because the project activities will not increase the unit density by more than twenty percent.
+The Environmental Review has been leveled as Categorically excluded subject to per 24 CFR 58.35(a)(3)(ii)(A) and converted to exempt per 24 CFR 58.34(A)(12) because the project activities will not increase the unit density by more than twenty percent.